 - read each paragraph in Section 11 of this page

 read the voucher company's (Sodexo) help page and FAQs

 If you have done both of these things and your question was not answered, email us at email@example.com or call us for free on 0800 298 5313.Back to table of contents

 When the study health worker visits your home, they will first check that you still want to join the study and also ask if any other adults (aged 16 years or over) would like to join as well.
 We will ask anyone aged 16 years or over who wants to join to sign a consent form.

 If an older child or teenager aged 10 to 15 years in your household wants to join the study, we will ask both them and their parent or carer to sign to say they are happy to be in the study.
 For younger children aged two to nine years, we will just ask their parent or carer to sign, but it is important that the child is also happy about this.Back to table of contents

 A nurse or study health worker will visit your home.
 If you have been asked for a blood sample, it will be a nurse.
 The nurse and study health worker will use all the recommended precautions to protect you and other people in your home from getting the virus.
 The nurse or study health worker will then ask everyone who wants to join the study some questions about any symptoms they may have and about any contact with someone who had the coronavirus (COVID-19).
-They will also ask about gender, ethnicity, date of birth, occupation and who their GP is.
-We need to know who their GP is because the nose and throat swab results will be sent back to them.
+They will also ask about gender, ethnicity, date of birth and occupation.